-If you’re starting your trip in Leeds, Northumberland makes a great spot to break up your journey to the Highlands.
+If you’re starting your trip in Leeds, Comrie makes a great spot to break up your journey to Inverness.

-This small coastal town in the shadow of Ben Hope mountain is situated on the shore of the Kyle of Tongue.
-Just a short drive from the village centre is Coldbackie beach which offers stunning views of the Rabbit and Orkney Islands.
-The turquoise water is also a great spot for surfing!
-The driving route from Tongue to your next destination, Lochinver, is one of the most scenic on this route.
+Tongue to your next destination, Ullapool, is one of the most scenic on this route.
 Follow the A838 over the Kyle of Tongue Bridge which forms a part of the causeway.
 Along the bridge you’ll find designated viewpoints for the perfect photo opportunity.
-Continue your drive along the West coast, passing Loch Assynt before arriving at Lochinver.

 This lively seaside town is located on the waterfront of Loch Broom.
 It’s a great location for water sports with the chance to go kayaking or tour around the Summer Isles.
-For a more relaxing couple of days, visit the Knockan Gragg National Nature Reserve.
-We’d recommend a day trip to the Beinn Eighe National Nature Reserve on the second day.
-Cycle or hike through the mountain and woodland trails and explore the pine forests, home to the region’s golden eagles.
+For a more relaxing couple of days, visit the Knockan Gragg National Nature Reserve or the Inverpolly National Nature Reserve, and see if you spot any wildcats or golden eagles.